grafana/grafana/docs/sources/http_api/datasource_permissions.md

 - **403** - Access denied
 - **404** - Datasource not found

-## Remove permission for a datasource
+## Remove permission for a data source

 `DELETE /api/datasources/:id/permissions/:permissionId`

-Removes the permission with the given `permissionId` for the datasource with the given `id`.
+Removes the permission with the given `permissionId` for the data source with the given `id`.

 **Example request**: